 The protagonist neither cries nor suffers much.
 “He was as smooth as brownie mix, never any trouble for anyone.”
 Colorful lenses gracefully peering into life’s cavities, Spooner’s “columns provoke a demonstration outside the paper.”
 Comical and observant, Spooner does not even regard the teacher, who both gives him a D-grade and ruins his year, disdainfully.
 Action spouts out from his fingertips, like crystals diffusing life’s spectrum of light into rainbows.

 This is not to discount Spooner’s constant injuries, broken bone, surgeries and strange, lasting fetish for mutilating snakes and pigeons.
 Sure he kills animals, but games, subtle mischief and naïveté in Spooner take the place of disheveled corpses, ill-bred white supremacists, and death.
-The grandson of the Daily News does get shot in the gizzard,” and Spooner does uncover a frozen body in the backseat of an abandoned vehicle, but Dexter’s most recent plot abandons a forefront of crime, politics, and cold-blooded murder.
+The grandson of the Daily News does get shot in the gizzard, and Spooner does uncover a frozen body in the backseat of an abandoned vehicle.
+Nevertheless, Dexter’s most recent plot abandons a forefront of crime, politics, and cold-blooded murder.

 Spooner sees the world through his aunts, uncles and elders.
 It is that very scheme, on which he comments, this later period of his life.
 Calmer funnels the boy’s subdued fascination with adventure, memory.
 Admiring his protectorate, Calmer’s poise, upon seeing him for the first time, Spooner reflects: “He looked comfortable even with his back pressed into the edge of the bleachers using his knees to hold his notepad while he wrote.”
 Furthermore, with time he’d come to realize that he’d had “a tolerance for incompetence of all kinds, which was clearly tied to ambition.”
 Acknowledging positive features all around him, Spooner is overall generally drawn to the good, the respectable and dignified.